ovace/art/essays/how-to-learn-anything.md

-# How to learn
+# How to learn anything

 ## Why learn

-- beautiful: some stuff is beautiful to learn
+Humans have a single motivation in life: **become powerful**.

+Learning is no different:

+- **useful**: improve food, housing, health, etc. for others, feel good about it and get money in the process
-- useful: for society, and for yourself (if you help others you feel well and get money to survive).
+- **beautiful**: feel good, help others learn it and feel good, and get money in the process

+## Why not to learn

+- make video games
+- win at knowledge Olympics

 ## English